The Museum Galleries

 The Fisheries Gallery

-Description: One of the most significant additions to the Atwood House & Museum is this 2005 gallery highlighting the four kinds of commercial fishing most prominent in this area: line fishing, weir or trap fishing, shell fishing and lobstering.
+This gallery highlights the four kinds of commercial fishing most prominent in this area: line fishing, weir or trap fishing, shell fishing and lobstering.

 The Joseph A. Nickerson Jr. Portrait Gallery